Meadow Farm: History

 Prior to European contact, the land was used by bands of Native American tribes for thousands of years for hunting and trading.
 Starting in the early eighteenth century, Meadow Farm was owned by several generations of the Sheppard family.
 The Sheppard family raised livestock and grew crops, primarily wheat, and corn.
 In 1800, two enslaved men to Mosby Sheppard named Thom and Pharaoh informed Mosby Sheppard about a planned slave revolt.
 Mosby Sheppard informed then-governor James Monroe, who halted the rebellion before it could begin.
 Mosby Sheppard later served in the Virginia Militia for the War of 1812.

 Doctor John Mosby Sheppard, son of Mosby Sheppard, later purchased the estate.
 John Sheppard practiced medicine on the site and a period building, representing his medical office, stands today.
 John Sheppard's grandson, General Sheppard Crump, was the last of the Sheppard family to live at Meadow Farm.
-After Sheppard Crump passed away, his widow lived in the house until eventually donating the property to Henrico County.
+After Sheppard Crump died, his widow lived in the house until eventually donating the property to Henrico County.